ShayHill/vimlogo/README.md

 # vim_logo

-The classic Vim logo with "correct" bevels.
+The classic Vim logo with 'correct' bevels.